 ‘Please continue I am rather enjoying the story.’ said the driver.

-‘I must confess I am also embroiled in your childhood tale Charles.’ said Robert.
+‘I confess I am also embroiled in your childhood tale Charles.’ said Robert.

-‘After that my progress was rapid, it seems I could just hunt, my skills rapidly became that of my father's and soon surpassed them.
-I studied it every moment I had you understand but it was built on an early and solid foundation, I still believe to this day that that has always given me the edge.
+‘After that my progress was rapid, it seems I could just hunt, my skills rapidly became that of my Fathers and soon surpassed them.
+I studied it every moment, but it was built on an early and solid foundation and I still believe to this day that that has always given me the edge.

-Charles had stopped talking but there was silence in the vehicle, everyone it seemed was on tenterhooks.
+Charles had stopped talking but there was silence in the vehicle with everyone on tenterhooks.
 With a stoical expression Charles continued.

 ‘So you ended up the favourite son then?’

-Silence hung in the vehicle, despite the refreshing breeze and the bumpiness of the road the atmosphere was somehow still.
+Silence hung in the vehicle and despite the refreshing breeze and the bumpiness of the road the atmosphere was somehow still.

 ‘Well you’re certainly an outstanding Shikari now old chap.’ said Gerald with a smile.

-‘Well that’s enough of this nonsense, driver are we there yet?
-What is taking so bloody long.’
+‘Well that’s enough of this nonsense.
+Driver, are we there yet?
+What is taking so bloody long?’ said Charles.

 Their voices were often raised as the noise of the motor car competed against them, traffic was not really issue in this part of the world, most roads were dirt tracks and only distinguished by varying grades of bumps and drivability.